apigee/apijam/Labs/Appendix/API Development - Target Endpoints/README.md

 ![New target server](./media/new-target-server.png)

-* Making sure the prod environment is selected, enter the following values for your production target server:
+* Making sure the prod environment is selected, enter the following values for your production target server, then save your configuration:

-Name: employees-service
+Name: {your-initials}-employees-service
 Host: cosafinity-prod.apigee.net
 Port: 80
 Enabled: checked